DhruvaSambrani/iiser-m-course-files/IDC/204 - TOC/class notes/February 26.md

 ## Stack
 FILO - First in Last out.
 You _push_ into the stack, but you **must** _pop_ out the **last** element only.

-## Parse to check if Expr.

-Let St be a St.

-1. Push E to St
-2. Pop